FatimaAlmaazmi/introIM/midtermProject/journal.md

 But... the clicks are still blurry so I need to work on that.
 Its baffling me since, almost any image I use instead of the clicks work fine, but once I use the clicks they get blurred.
 I tried converting the image to jpg.
 Re-uploading the image to my computer.
 Deleting and re-uploading.
 Its no use.
 I don't know what else to do. :(

+So, my plan for today is to try to figure this out.
+If I can't then I'll work on fixing the aesthetics of the game, i'll make the losing and winning screen better inshallah.

 TBC.